nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from step 4.

-**Use case 19: Add a todo list for a lesson**
+**Use case 19: Add a to-do list for a lesson**

-Preconditions: The lesson has been added to TutorAid prior to this.
+Pre-condition: The lesson has been added to TutorAid prior to this.

 **MSS**

 1. Tutor requests to view their schedule.
 2. TutorAid displays the schedule.
-3. Tutor identifies the lesson to add a todo list for and requests to add a todo list for that lesson.
+3. Tutor identifies the lesson to add a to-do list for and requests to add a to-do list for that lesson.
-4. TutorAid creates a todo list for that lesson.
+4. TutorAid creates a to-do list for that lesson.
-5. Tutor enters a task to be added to the todo list.
+5. Tutor enters a task to be added to the to-do list.
-6. TutorAid adds the task to the todo list.
+6. TutorAid adds the task to the to-do list.

 Steps 5-6 are repeated until the Tutor finishes adding all the tasks.